-Ian Nicholls, AROnline‘s own historian-in-residence, delivers a fantastic insight into BL’s industrial relations, and how they changed over the years… The Combined Shop Stewards’ Committee had some huge battles from 1975 under Derek ‘Red Robbo’ Robinson – here’s how it all unfolded.
+Ian Nicholls, AROnline‘s own historian-in-residence, delivers a fantastic insight into BL’s industrial relations, and how they changed over the years… The British Leyland (Motor Corporation Combined) Trade Union Committee had some huge battles from 1975 under Derek ‘Red Robbo’ Robinson – here’s how it all unfolded.

 Derek Robinson rose through the union ranks to the point where, in 1975, he followed Dick Etheridge as shop-floor leader of 18,000 manual workers at Longbridge.
-In April 1975 the British Leyland Combined Shop Stewards’ Committee gave a warning that they were prepared to resist compulsory redundancy in a rationalised company.
+In April 1975 the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) gave a warning that they were prepared to resist compulsory redundancy in a rationalised company.

 Derek Robinson said: ‘In a situation where the corporation try to enforce this in any, or all, of the plants it will be resisted with all the organisation at our command.
 We are preparing for any eventuality.
 If, after Ryder, steps are necessary to rationalize the corporation, it has got to be done in such a way that it does not lead to large scale redundancies.
 Should any of the plants within the corporation be faced with enforced redundancies, the other plants will give whatever assistance is required.’